Defensive meritorious badge

 The Chief of Staff, Toshio Tamogami, of Japan Air Self-Defense Force with Special class Defense merit badge on the right chest.

 Defense merit badge (Japanese: 防衛功労章) is the decorative insignia for the Members of Japan Self-Defense Forces, who were awarded a commendation certificate.
 The Officials who have been awarded Special class Commendation, 1st class Commendation, 2nd class Commendation, or 3rd class Commendation are given this badge as the supplementary prize.

+The special class is awarded upon a recommendation from the prime minister, the first class is awarded upon a recommendation from the head of the Ministry of Defense and the second class is awarded upon a recommendation from the chiefs of staff.

+Badges have been awarded to members of the armed forces that compete in the Olympics.

 Classes

 The shape of the badge is the rays of the rising sun, vertically long.
 If several badges were given, the awardee must wear only the highest badge.